mxiamxia/aws-apm-action/README.md

 This action brings Agentic AI capabilities directly into GitHub, enabling service issue investigation with live production context, automated Application Signals enablement, and AI-powered bug fixing with live telemetry data.

-This action is powered by the [AWS Application Signals MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-appsignals-mcp-server) and [AWS CloudWatch MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-mcp-server), and works with Amazon Q Developer CLI or Claude Code CLI.
+This action is powered by the [AWS Application Signals MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-appsignals-mcp-server) and [AWS CloudWatch MCP](https://github.com/awslabs/mcp/tree/main/src/cloudwatch-mcp-server), and works with multiple modern AI agent tools including Amazon Q Developer CLI and Claude Code CLI, with support for additional tools planned.
 When you mention `@awsapm` in GitHub issues, it helps you troubleshoot production issues, implement fixes, and enhance observability coverage on demand.

 ## ✨ Features